ketanip/analytics-box/README.md

 6. Super low resource consumption.
 7. Dashboard is decoupled from the tool so you can use any tool ( like Metabase for visualization of data ).
 8. Supports multiple SQL database.
+9. Transaction support by default so it won't hurt your database and it can work well with databases like clickhouse.

 ### Read the docs and more about the project [here](https://ketanip.gitbook.io/analytics-box).